Weight management for the whole family

 - Referrals are accepted for patients 15 months to 18 years of age

-- We must receive lab work (including fasting glucose, LFTs, insulin and HA1c) for all children over six year's of age, prior to scheduling the first appointment
+- We must receive lab work (including fasting glucose, LFTs, insulin and HA1c) for all children six years old and older, prior to scheduling the first appointment

 - We use an evidenced-based algorithm based on lab work and comorbidities to determine which patients will qualify for an appointment